Last Updated on 29 January 2026 by Cycloscope

-How to organize a bike and camping trip in Estonia: the most beautiful itineraries and the less known attractions, where to sleep, the costs, the climate.
+How to organize a bike and camping trip in Estonia: the most beautiful itineraries and the lesser-known attractions, where to sleep, the costs, and the climate.
 In short, everything you need to organize and leave!

-Estonia is a country that in recent years is attracting more and more tourists, both for its nature and for the beautiful medieval cities, but also for what remains of the period of Soviet occupation.
+Estonia is a country that, in recent years, has been attracting more and more tourists, both for its nature and for its beautiful medieval cities, as well as for what remains of the Soviet occupation.

-In this travel blog, we’ll describe itineraries and give some advice to travel Estonia on a budget, aiming to give our readers a useful travel guide both for those who travel by bike and for those who don’t.
+In this travel blog, we’ll outline itineraries and offer budget travel advice for Estonia, aiming to provide our readers with a useful travel guide for both bike and non-bike travelers.

-We arrived by ferry from Helsinki, Finland, to Tallinn, the capital of Estonia and we cycled the Baltic coast of the north and then down south to enter into neighboring Latvia.
+We arrived by ferry from Helsinki, Finland, to Tallinn, the capital of Estonia, and cycled along the Baltic coast, north and then south, into neighboring Latvia.

-In this article we will talk about our itinerary in Estonia, which you can travel by bike, hitchhiking, public transport or whatever you want, things to see in Estonia, in Tallinn and beyond and what are the costs and tips to travel Estonia on a budget.
+In this article, we will talk about our itinerary in Estonia, which you can travel by bike, hitchhiking, public transport, or whatever you want, things to see in Estonia, in Tallinn and beyond, and what the costs and tips are to travel in Estonia on a budget.

-You are interested in what to see in Tallinn, here our list of things not to be missed
+You are interested in what to see in Tallinn.
+Here is our list of things not to be missed

 Check Also